FAIRmat-NFDI/pynxtools-raman/docs/tutorial/adjust_config_file.md

       unit: mW
 ```

 This file is called `eln_data.yaml`and can be found [here](https://github.com/FAIRmat-NFDI/pynxtools-raman/blob/main/tests/data/witec/eln_data.yaml).
 This is an example for a WITec Raman spectrometer.
-If you want to use `pynxtools-raman`, you need a small programm or script to parse your own experimental output data to such a pre-structured format.
+If you want to use `pynxtools-raman`, you need a small program or script to parse your own experimental output data to such a pre-structured format.

 ## What else is required for the data conversion?